alvindng/ping-pong/README.md

 ## Description
 **Ping Pong**

-Ping Pong is a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:
+Ping Pong is a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions listed in the Specifications:

 ## Specifications
 * Count up to the provided number